Thorium Energy Alliance: Objectives

-One of the stated objectives of TEA is the vigorous advocacy for use of thorium as a nuclear fuel.
-TEA through its activities reaches out to scientists, engineers, government official, policymakers, and lawmakers to sensitize about the advantages of using thorium as a fuel.
-TEA has conducted a number of publicity campaigns and social media based outreach activities.
-TEA has emphasized the research and development done in the USA during the 1950s to 1970s period on thorium based reactor designs and fuel cycle options.
-Of particular interest was the Molten-Salt Reactor Experiment (MSRE) carried out at Oak Ridge National Laboratory, the United States during 1964–1969.
+One of the major objectives of the TEA is its advocacy for use of thorium as a nuclear fuel, particularly in molten-salt reactors.
+It has emphasized the research and development conducted in the United States during the 1950s to 1970s on thorium based reactor designs and fuel cycle options including the Molten-Salt Reactor Experiment (MSRE) carried out at Oak Ridge National Laboratory, in the United States during 1964–1969.